DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

-This module aims to develop student awareness, knowledge and understanding of autism, including prevalence and causes, the dyad of impairments and theoretical perspectives.
+This module aims to develop student awareness, knowledge and understanding of autism, including common strengths and challenges and theoretical perspectives.
 The sensory processing profile associated with autism will also be examined.
 The educational implications surrounding how best to support autistic learners will be explored.
 Assessment and teaching approaches will be examined and critiqued at different developmental levels.
 The concept of inclusion and educational provision for autistic learners in Ireland will be discussed.
-Mental health and well-being will be explored and strategies for identification and management of anxiety and depression in relation to autism will be identified.
-This module will also support the understanding of behaviour as communication and will address proactive strategies to analyse, understand, prevent and reduce the incidences of distressed behaviour.
+This module will also support the understanding of behaviour as communication and will address proactive strategies to analyse, understand, prevent and reduce the incidences of behaviours of concern.
 Experiences of setting up the learning environment at primary and post-primary level will be shared and discussed.
 Students will also reflect on the their own personal understandings of autism and implications for practice.

 Learning Outcomes

-10. Carry out a functional assessment on an autistic pupil and select appropriate interventions for a behaviour support plan to address the pupil’s distressed behaviour.
+8. Carry out a functional assessment on an autistic pupil to understand the factors that may cause a learner to experience social, emotional and behavioural challenges and select possible appropriate interventions for a behaviour support plan to address the pupil’s behaviour of concern

-11. Identify and employ long term approaches to working with autistic pupils that consider their particular ways of thinking and encourage greater flexibility and promote their independence and life skills.
+9. Identify and employ long term evidence-based approaches to working with autistic pupils that consider their strengths and differences in particular within the areas of communication and language and social and emotional learning including motivation, self-esteem and emotional literacy

-13. Consider the perspectives of autistic pupils, parents and teachers and critically reflect on the implications for teaching and learning.
+10. Consider the perspectives of autistic individuals, parents and teachers and critically reflect on the implications for teaching and learning.

 WorkloadFull time hours per semester